Lily Aldrin: Character history

 On the day of the wedding, Lily and Marshall renew their vows to each other.

 The series finale, "Last Forever", reveals that, a few years later, Lily gives birth to a third child, a baby girl whose name is unknown.
 Even as the group drifts apart over the years, Lily is there for all the important moments of their lives: Robin and Barney's divorce, the birth of Barney's daughter and that of Ted's two children, and Ted's wedding to The Mother (whose real name is Tracy McConnell).
 She remains happily married to Marshall, who eventually becomes a State Supreme Court judge.

 Reception

 Alyson Hannigan won the People's Choice Award for Favorite TV Comedy Actress in 2010 and 2012 for this role.
+She was nominated for the same award in 2011, too.
+In 2014, Alyson Hannigan and Cobie Smulders were also nominated for Favorite TV Gal Pals for their characters Lily Aldrin and Robin Scherbatsky.